-Saturday 9 September 7.30pm building 20 Newington Armory
+Saturday 15 September 7.00pm building 20 Newington Armory

-Building 20 - a musical journey
+Building 20 - Curated silence

 The Sydney Sacred Music Festival and Sydney Olympic Park Authority deliver one of the most unique music events ever seen in Sydney.
 Three world class music performances from diverse cultures and faiths coming together to transform the inner state of the audience at Building 20 (the original Powder Magazine) the Armory.